Posted by Accountemps on Wednesday, April 5, 2017 - 04:30 | Follow me

 At least that’s how 57 percent of workers who responded to a recent Robert Half survey see it.
 They said the most frustrating part of the job search is the wait time between the interview and either an offer or rejection.
 How long is too long?
 Of the respondents, 39 percent said seven to 14 days was pushing it, while 24 percent said three weeks was excessive.

 See the infographic, below, for more details on how workers weigh in on timing issues during the job search.

 When you’re excited about job opportunities, it can be discouraging when potential employers dawdle.
-The good news is that waiting patiently isn’t your only course of action.
-Here are four non-pushy ways to help speed up their hiring process.
+The good news is that waiting patiently isn’t your only course of action, and you don't have to be pushy, either.
+Here are four answers to the question: What to do after the job interview?

 1. Be honest about your interest

 If you really clicked with the interviewers and fell in love with the position and workplace culture, let them know.
 Before you leave that meeting room, tell them know how genuinely interested you are in joining their company.
 Employers value skilled workers who are also enthusiastic and motivated, and this extra step may encourage them to expedite the hiring process so you don’t get away.

 2. Follow up within a couple of days

 Managers are busy, and they may get distracted by other work after the interview round.
 To ensure you stay on their radar, send an email or handwritten note — or pick up the phone — to thank them for their time.
 Keep the message short and sweet, but do reemphasize your interest in the position.
 An additional job search tip: Add a relevant point that wasn’t discussed during the interview, such as how you’re actively pursuing an industry certification.
 New information could help swing the odds in your favor.

 While you don’t want to come across as demanding or impatient with the company’s hiring process, it’s perfectly acceptable to politely ask for an update.
 If the employer is non-responsive or evasive, it’s probably time to move on.